 2. Minimum of five years of documented comprehensive work experience and/or military training.

 3. 24 minimum earned college credits at the time of application (from a regionally accredited college or university).
+Applicants who have fewer than 24 credits but have an earned certificate from Rhode Island College (15 or or more credits) may be considered for conditional admission to the BPS.

 4. A minimum grade point average (GPA) of 2.00 on a 4.00 scale in undergraduate course work.